STEP Learning Collaborative

 Join our mailing list for the latest updates and access to educational offerings and events!

-The STEP Learning Collaborative (formerly the Connecticut Early Psychosis Learning Health Network) is a workforce development and community education initiative hosted by the STEP Program.
+The STEP Learning Collaborative is a workforce development and community education initiative hosted by the STEP Program.
 Our mission is to transform access, care quality, and outcomes for individuals and families impacted by recent onset psychosis throughout the state of Connecticut.